Complete androgen insensitivity syndrome: Neovaginal construction

-Many surgical procedures have been developed to create a neovagina, as none of them is ideal.
+Many surgical procedures have been developed to create a neovagina, but none of them are ideal.
 Surgical intervention should only be considered after non-surgical pressure dilation methods have failed to produce a satisfactory result.
 Neovaginoplasty can be performed using skin grafts, a segment of bowel, ileum, peritoneum, an absorbable adhesion barrier (Intercede, made by Johnson & Johnson), buccal mucosa, amnion, dura mater. or with the support of vaginal stents/expanders.
 Success of such methods should be determined by sexual function, and not just by vaginal length, as has been done in the past.
 Ileal or cecal segments may be problematic because of a shorter mesentery, which may produce tension on the neovagina, leading to stenosis.
 The sigmoid neovagina is thought to be self-lubricating, without the excess mucus production associated with segments of small bowel.
 Vaginoplasty may create scarring at the introitus (the vaginal opening), which requires additional surgery to correct.
 Vaginal dilators are required postoperatively to prevent vaginal stenosis from scarring.
 Inflatable vaginal stents are placed in the vagina deflated and then gently inflated.
 Other complications include bladder and bowel injuries.
 Yearly exams are required as neovaginoplasty carries a risk of carcinoma, although carcinoma of the neovagina is uncommon.
 Neither neovaginoplasty nor vaginal dilation should be performed before puberty.

 Prognosis

 Challenges presented to people affected by this condition include: psychologically coming to terms with the condition, difficulties with sexual function, infertility.
-Long-term studies indicate that with appropriate medical and psychological treatment, women with CAIS can be satisfied with their sexual function and psychosexual development.
-CAIS women can lead active lives and expect a normal lifespan.
+Long-term studies indicate that with appropriate medical and psychological treatment, those with CAIS can be satisfied with their sexual function and psychosexual development.
+Individuals with this condition can lead active lives and expect a normal lifespan.